74 years later, a pilot who crashed in France returns home

 "It was like family, almost," Fazekas says.

-On May 8 — the 73rd anniversary of the end of the war in Europe — Buysscheure will pay tribute to an airman whose remains had rested within its boundaries, unheralded, for almost three quarters of a century.
+On May 8 — the 73rd anniversary of the end of the war in Europe — Buysscheure will pay tribute to the airman.
 The building that houses a library, performance room and school will be renamed the Frank Fazekas Cultural Center, and a plaque with his name will be added to the monument to local war dead.

 An Army uniform will be laid out on his bones.
 And he will share his casket with the ashes of Theresa, his "dearest wife."

 Carrie Antlfinger reported from Wisconsin.
 Jeffrey Schaeffer and Alexander Turnbull reported from France.
-Michael Hill and investigative researcher Randy Herschaft contributed to this report from New York.
+Michael Hill contributed to this report from New York.